getredash/website/src/pages/kb/user-guide/dashboards/dashboard-editing.md

 To force a refresh, click the Refresh button on the upper-right of the dashboard editor.
 This runs all the dashboard queries and updates its visualizations.

 If you want this to happen periodically you can activate Automatic Dashboard Refresh from the UI by clicking the dropdown pictured below.
-Or you can pass a `refresh` query string variable with your dashboard URL.
-The allowed refresh intervals are expressed in seconds: 60, 300, 600, 1800, 3600, 43200, and 86400.
+Or you can pass a `refresh` query string variable with your dashboard URL. **The allowed refresh intervals are expressed in seconds**: 60, 300, 600, 1800, 3600, 43200, and 86400.

 ![](/assets/images/docs/gitbook/dashboard-refresh.png)